mpadge/cpp-datetime-convert/README.md

 Note that the last 2 conversions automatically recognise and appropriately convert the two-digit years.
-This is done based on the current year, so any years up to the current will be have `"20"` pre-pended; otherwise they'll be assued to be 20th century years.
+This is done based on the current year, so any years up to the current will be have `"20"` pre-pended; otherwise they'll be assued to be 20th century years and have "19" pre-pended.
+This should suffice for another 81 years from time of writing.

 ## The repo